 Use time at the beginning or end of class to pose questions that require students to recall older material, practice skills, or draw connections between current and previous course topics.

 Use regular review sessions, such as 15 minutes at the end of a week or a course unit, for students to practice combining the skills learned earlier with the more recently learned skills.

-- Use short sections of quizzes and exams to include questions that require students to recall earlier material.
+Use short quizzes and exam sections to include questions requiring students to recall earlier material.

-- Ask students to refer back to notes from an earlier class and reflect on the most important points from that session.
+Ask students to refer to notes from an earlier class and reflect on the most critical points from that session.
 You can also incorporate a brief discussion based on what they referenced in their notes.